We want to see a cultural shift in Vancouver's arts, culture, and nightlife. We want safer nights out for all.

 Workshops on sexual violence prevention for restaurants, bars, pubs, festivals, art spaces and more.
 We offer tools to help keep patrons and workers safe.
 We also offer at-event safety outreach and help with policy and prevention plans.

-Good Night Out Vancouver was founded out of an awareness of the links between alcohol consumption and sexual aggression and initiated from community concerns that staff and patrons in Vancouver’s nightlife could benefit from education around how to recognize, interrupt and prevent sexual harassment and assault on nights out.
+Out of an awareness of the links between alcohol consumption and sexual aggression and initiated from community concerns that staff and patrons in Vancouver’s nightlife could benefit from education around how to recognize, interrupt, and prevent sexual harassment and assault on nights out.

 Recent research on gendered violence, bystander intervention, and anti-oppressive techniques to create a variety of original educational tools, interventions and messaging aimed at reducing gendered and homophobic harassment and violence in our city’s arts, culture and entertainment scene.

 We Are Committed

 To engaging our community with these issues in ways that are authentic, meaningful and interactive.
 The work that Good Night Out has done in Vancouver has been presented on a local and international scale, with our team being looked to as experts in the field of violence against women.

 A peer-based audit system for licensed venues in Vancouver

 Training that addresses the "risk for sexual assault perpetration" that are present in Vancouver's nightlife and entertainment culture

 Tools to create a network of venue staff that are engaged and invested in community safety